CodingPengwing/PolymorphicStructures/README.md

 _(Test instructions at the bottom)_

 This is a library of polymorphic components.
+I took upon myself the challenge of creating polymorphism in a non-object-oriented (and infamously hedious) language in order to understand how polymorphism works under the hood.
 The polymorphism in this implementation is the "is-a" type of polymorphism.
-Specifically, polymorphism is achieved through function pointers held by each object.
+Specifically, polymorphism is achieved through the use of interfaces held by objects, where each interface contains function pointers that define the behaviour of that object.
+Interfaces are created specifically for each new data type.

 _Note_:
 The polymorphism achieved in this implementation can be pushed one step further,